zilzhao/zilzhao.github.io/_Research/Intro.md

   - The incorporation of *geographic thinking* endows *tensor models* with explicit representations of spatiotemporal patterns, thereby facilitating the practical application of high-dimensional analytical methods in real scenarios, such as urban perception and pattern analysis.

   🏕️ **Urban Traffic Data Imputation:** Adopt a manifold embedding approach to depict the local geometric structure of spatio-temporal domains, and propose a novel Spatio-Temporal constrained Low-Rank Tensor Completion (ST-LRTC) method.<br>
   - ***Zilong Zhao***, Luliang Tang, Mengyuan Fang, Xue Yang, Chaokui Li, Qingquan Li (2023).
-Toward urban traffic scenarios and more: a spatio-temporal analysis empowered low-rank tensor completion method for data imputation. *International Journal of Geographical Information Science*, 1-34.<br>
+Toward urban traffic scenarios and more: a spatio-temporal analysis empowered low-rank tensor completion method for data imputation. *International Journal of Geographical Information Science*, 1-34.
+(JCR Q1, IF=5.7, **TOP Journal in GIS**) <br>

   ![image](/images/Imputation.png)